RPAlbuquerque/PhD-Dissertation---Paper-2/README.md

 ## 🎁 Acknowledgments

 Thanks to everyone who participated in the project.

-For more information, contact rafaelpalbuquerque@hotmail.com
+For more information, please contact rafaelpalbuquerque@hotmail.com.

 ---